lemin194/DictionaryPlus/README.md

 # DictionaryPlus

-A Dictionary app that helps you learn English better.
+A dictionary app that helps you learn English better.
 This app supports English to Vietnamese.

 ## Features
 - Look up English words.